Ranjini (actress): Career

-Ranjini is known for her voice against The Supreme Court verdict on women-entry at Sabarimala.She was also instrumental in stopping TV counselling shows i.e. Nijangal & Solvathellam Unmai.
+Ranjini is known for her voice against the Supreme Court verdict on women-entry at Sabarimala.
+She was also instrumental in stopping TV counselling shows i.e. Nijangal & Solvathellam Unmai.

+In 2023, she made her debut in television series through Chandrikayilaliyunna Chandrakantham airing on Asianet.

+Ranjini moves High Court of Kerala against the order to release Hema Committee report stating that there is an infringement of hers and others who appeared before the committee of their confidentiality and privacy and they have the legal right to see this report and asking to give their consent for the publication.

 Personal life

 She married Malayali businessman Pierre Kombara.

 In London, she also did a degree in credit management and later acquired a law degree.
 She also worked for the BBC for a short time.
 She is a graduate lawyer and is currently working as a joint director in an overseas education institution in Kochi, Kerala.

 Ranjini is also an avid wildlife and environmental activist.